 The planned strike evidently did cause traffic difficulty in La Paz as the demonstrations blocked some of the roads we would need to pass to get to our destination in La Paz, so we were happy that we waited for it to end.
 The transportation sector complained about the strike because it disrupted their business.
 Two weeks earlier, the transportation sector itself had a strike and it disrupted everyone else’s business.
 Hmm…

 JOURNEY TO LA PAZ

 After a few days in Copacabana, we made our way to La Paz.
 Our colectivo (a public transportation van) wandered through mountain roads and high elevation, grass-covered meadows.
-At one point we made our way through freshly fallen snow and we stared out the window at the people standing beside the road.
-They were looking down at truck that didn’t quite navigate that corner slow enough and it had gone off the side of the road and down the hill.
+Along one of the steep narrow passageway we saw a number of people alongside the road staring down the cliff.
+They were looking down at truck that didn’t quite navigate that corner slow enough.
+It had careened over the side of the road.

 Soon the road ended at another lakeshore of Titicaca (the shoreline is 699 miles/1,125 km), and we would need to cross the water.
 We piled out of the colectivo and into what looked like a small handmade boat with old boards below our feet well worn with water and time.

 Our colectivo drove out onto its own ferry, a flat platform with small sides that could carry two vehicles.
 I looked down between the boards under my feet and watched the water in the bottom of the boat slosh around and slowly begin to rise as we made our way across the channel.
 It was not a huge channel so I knew I could swim it in the worse case scenario, but I wondered how many of the locals on the boat knew how to swim.
 There were no life jackets.
 And it would have been a very cold swim.